February 28th

 Commentary:

 A 'cintāmaṇi' is supposedly a stone stronger than penetrating radium and its dynamic rays instantly increase a person's vibratory frequencies.
-They are known to bestow upon him/her the ability to see into the past and future and even evolve into an immortal being.
+They are known to bestow upon him/her the ability to see into the past and future and even make one evolve into an immortal being.
 With this description, a 'cintāmaṇi' is, beyond doubt, a rare and precious gem.

-So is life!
-It is a gift from God and is best put to use by learning, doing good to the people around us, and bettering ourselves every day.
-In this verse, the poet says that he foolishly indulged in mundane pleasures and threw away precious time that he could have used for the betterment of his soul.
-He says he whiled away such a precious birth, as if, trading off the rare and precious 'cintāmaṇi' callously, like it were a piece of glass!
-Whether one realizes it or not, the stone is still precious, nonetheless.
-The trader is the loser if he does so without knowing its worth.
-Same is applicable to life.
-It is up to oneself to make use of it for the betterment of the soul, for the betterment of the people around him, and in making society a nicer place to live in.
-If this aspect is not valued, it is we who will end up paying the price.
+Life is a gift that we often take for granted.
+The poet says he whiled away such a precious birth, as if, trading off the rare and precious 'cintāmaṇi' callously, like it were a piece of glass!
+Whether one realizes it or not, the cintāmaṇi stone is ever precious.
+The trader is the loser if he trades it off for peanuts without knowing its worth.
+The same applies to life.
+It is up to oneself to make use of it for the betterment of himself, for the betterment of the people around him, and to make society a nicer place to live in.
+If this aspect is not valued, he will pay the price.

 Life is precious!
 Don't waste!!